brycewray/hugo-site/content/posts/2019/11/mixed-nuts-2019-11.md

   <span class="caption">Image: <a href="https://pixabay.com/users/ka_re-14461006/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5503118">Kai Reschke</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=5503118">Pixabay</a></span>
 ---

 For decades, Dallas/Fort Worth-area newspaper readers got to enjoy content from the late [Blackie Sherrod](https://www.dallasnews.com/news/obituaries/2016/04/28/legendary-news-sportswriter-blackie-sherrod-dies-at-96/#).
 Perhaps his best-remembered output, although certainly only a small sample of his work, came in the form of a Sunday column he called "Scattershooting."
-Each edition thereof was---rather than the usual format and dedicated to just one subject---a collection of one- or two-sentence (mostly) sports-related opinions, reportage, *bon mots*, and just general Blackie-isms.
+Each edition thereof was --- rather than the usual format and dedicated to just one subject --- a collection of one- or two-sentence (mostly) sports-related opinions, reportage, *bon mots*, and just general Blackie-isms.
 He'd always begin each by saying something like: "Scattershooting while wondering whatever happened to *[formerly prominent person]* &nbsp;.&nbsp;.&nbsp;."

 That approach gave me an idea.

-The last few weeks of my life have been somewhat tumultuous compared to my usual, dull rigamarole, and I just haven't had sufficient mental clarity, much less time, to sit down and come up with a properly focused article.[^StopNow] Still, I do have a number of things---not necessarily more [curmudgeonish stuff](/posts/2019/11/curmudgeonish-2019/)---I'd like to offer.
+The last few weeks of my life have been somewhat tumultuous compared to my usual, dull rigamarole, and I just haven't had sufficient mental clarity, much less time, to sit down and come up with a properly focused article.[^StopNow] Still, I do have a number of things --- not necessarily more [curmudgeonish stuff](/posts/2019/11/curmudgeonish-2019/) --- I'd like to offer.

 [^StopNow]: The obvious rejoinder is reminiscent of the "Can we be funny? / Why start now?" joke from the [first post-9/11 *Saturday Night Live*](https://www.indiewire.com/2016/09/snl-letterman-jon-stewart-911-late-show-daily-show-1201725596/).
 Point taken.